ciccalab/sysSVM2/README.md

                                 scaling_factors = sysSVM_data$scaling_factors,
                                 output_dir = "~/test_sysSVM2")
 ```
+If you want to use the default SVM parameters learned from simulated pan-cancer data, simply do not provide a ```model_parameters``` argument.
 ### 4. Prediction
 The trained model can now be used to make predictions, either on the same cohort or on new samples.
 To use the prediction set from the same cohort used for training:
 ```